 World’s first documented case of brain disease from fentanyl inhalation reported

-the 47-year-old arrived by ambulance to the emergency department at Oregon Health & Science University on Feb.
-25, 2023.
+The 47-year-old arrived by ambulance to the emergency department at OHSU on February 25, 2023.
 He was found collapsed in his hotel room, where he was staying during a business trip.
 Medical experts had documented previous cases caused by inhaling heroin, but the OHSU patient is believed to be the first documented case involving inhalation of illicit fentanyl.

 Tags: